petergaultney/confident-confidant/README.md

 You'll need an OpenAI API key and an Anthropic API key.
 Place them in `~/.keys/openai-api` and `~/.keys/anthropic-api`, or set `OPENAI_API_KEY` and `ANTHROPIC_API_KEY` environment variables.

-If you wish to use only OpenAI, you can skip the Anthropic key(s), but you'll need to configure one of OpenAI's LLMs as the note creator, using the config format shown below.
+If you wish to use only OpenAI, you can skip the Anthropic key, but you'll need to configure one of OpenAI's LLMs as the note creator, using the config format shown below.
+As of this writing, I'm not aware of an Anthropic transcription model that we could be supporting.

 ## Usage